grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### font_regular

-Name of the TrueType font file with Regular style.
+Name of the TrueType font file with regular style.

 ### font_bold

-Name of the TrueType font file with Bold style.
+Name of the TrueType font file with bold style.

 ### font_italic

-Name of the TrueType font file with Italic style.
+Name of the TrueType font file with italic style.

 ## [auditing]